Categories

 I thought that I could not understand them because I was not familiar with their British accent, but much later I realized that I had a serious hearing problem:

-Years earlier, in the Congo, while playing with guns, an army rifle was fired with the end of the barrel being barely 10cm away from my ear… since then I lost 80% of my high frequency hearing in both ears, and I cannot understand at all when people speak in a noisy place.
+Years earlier, in the Congo, while playing with guns, my army rifle was fired with the end of the barrel being right next to my ear!
+Small sharpnels were lodgeg in my brain, and the noise caused me a loss of 80% of my high frequency hearing in both ears.

 God’s Spirit at work